Classic Bells > Soapy stuff > Wood ash lye

 The chemical composition of wood ash and the purity and concentration of the potash solution will vary depending on the species of wood, growing conditions, temperature of the fire, completeness of combustion, how the ash is stored, etc.

-Ignoring carbon (C), calcium (Ca) is the most abundant element in the ash of inland woods.
-Potassium (K) and magnesium (Mg) are the next most common components.
-Other elements are present in smaller amounts -- typically less than 2% by weight.
+Carbon (C) is the most abundant element in the ash of inland woods.
+Calcium (Ca) is the next most common element, followed by potassium (K) and magnesium (Mg).
+Other elements are present in much smaller amounts -- typically less than 2% by weight.
 These minor components include sulfur (S), phosphorous (P), manganese (Mn), zinc (Zn), iron (Fe), aluminum (Al), sodium (Na), silicon (Si), boron (B), and copper (Cu).
 (7,8,9)

 Wood ash contains sodium in much smaller amounts, with an average of 0.19% and a range of 0% to 0.54% by weight in the same samples tested.
 (8)